beast911/practice-ds/README.md

 You want to collect as much fruit as possible.
 However, the owner has some strict rules that you must follow:

-You only have two baskets, and each basket can only hold a single type of fruit.
+  - You only have two baskets, and each basket can only hold a single type of fruit.
 There is no limit on the amount of fruit each basket can hold.
-Starting from any tree of your choice, you must pick exactly one fruit from every tree (including the start tree) while moving to the right.
+  - Starting from any tree of your choice, you must pick exactly one fruit from every tree (including the start tree) while moving to the right.
 The picked fruits must fit in one of your baskets.
-Once you reach a tree with fruit that cannot fit in your baskets, you must stop.
+  - Once you reach a tree with fruit that cannot fit in your baskets, you must stop.
 Given the integer array fruits, return the maximum number of fruits you can pick. [**Learned**](leetcode/totalFruit.js)

+- **[424.
+Longest Repeating Character Replacement]** You are given a string s and an integer k.
+You can choose any character of the string and change it to any other uppercase English character.
+You can perform this operation at most k times.

+Return the length of the longest substring containing the same letter you can get after performing the above operations.[**Learned**](leetcode/characterReplacement.js)

+- **[3.
+Longest Substring Without Repeating Characters]** Given a string s, find the length of the longest substring without repeating characters.[**Learned**](leetcode/lengthOfLongestSubstring.js)